natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class1-outline.md

 ---
 layout: default
-title: Class 1 - Introduction to Computing & the Cloud
+title: Class 1 - Intro to NLP and Why We Need Cloud
 ---

-# Class 1: Introduction to Computing & the Cloud
+# Class 1: Intro to NLP and Why We Need Cloud

 ## Pre-Class Reading Materials